 For some additional PR coverage, you can consider partnering with a local organization, such as a charity, for your grand opening.
 This is something a number of new restaurants pursue, and it can be great for your marketing purposes.
 Publicize based on this partnership, so plenty of cross-promotion, and give back some of your initial revenue to that organization.
 It’s another investment, of course, but it will generate a lot of positive buzz around your restaurant and should be worth it.

 Once people are coming in the door, you should try to make sure it’s as inviting and exciting as possible.
 Make it a party!
 Invite local musicians or performers that you know to come in and entertain while guests enjoy their meals.
-Even some light live music can really contribute to creating a nice ambience; just make sure the music being played matches the tone you want your restaurant to have.
+Even some light live music can really contribute to creating a nice ambiance; just make sure the music being played matches the tone you want your restaurant to have.

 You’re going to have a lot of guests this time, and it may be a good idea to leverage that opportunity.
 Consider offering grand opening guests a promotion or coupon that allows them to receive a discount when they come in for a meal next time.
 It’s always good to encourage return visits, and using the hype and high volume of your grand opening to do so will be even more effective.